Title: Faculty Senate President

 Office: SMC C250

-Fawn T. Ngo is an Assistant Professor of Criminology at the University of South Florida Sarasota-Manatee.
-Dr. Ngo received her B.A. in Criminology, Law & Society from the University of California, Irvine, her M.S. in Criminal Justice from the California State University, Long Beach, and her Ph.D. in Criminology and Criminal Justice from the University of Maryland.
-Prior to her arrival at USFSM, Dr. Ngo was the Associate Academic Director for the Master Criminal Justice Distance Learning Program at the University of Cincinnati and Research Associate at the Westminster Police Department in Orange County, California.
+Fawn T. Ngo is Associate Professor of Criminology at the University of South Florida Sarasota-Manatee (USFSM).
+Dr. Ngo received her B.A. in Criminology, Law, and Society from the University of California, Irvine, her M.S. in Criminal Justice from the California State University, Long Beach, and her Ph.D. in Criminology and Criminal Justice from the University of Maryland.
+Prior to her arrival at USFSM, Dr. Ngo was the Associate Academic Director for the Master Criminal Justice Distance Learning Program at the University of Cincinnati and Research Associate at the Westminster Police Department in Orange County, CA.

 Ngo, Fawn T. (In Press).
 “Stalking.”
 In The Wiley Encyclopedia of Crime and Punishment, edited by Wesley G. Jennings.
 Hoboken, NJ: John Wiley & Sons, Inc.